caueguedes/qconcursos-challenge/README.md

 ### Caching
+(rails has a caching system, it was handcrafted here to show another approach to caching, allowing for fine grain tuning)

 Due to the large number of accesses described in the challenge, it was decided to use a cache bank to save the query response, reducing the response time and the number of requests made to the bank.